charlesneimog/Awesome-Pd/docs/libraries/else.md

 - :material-tune: [__smooth2__](../objects/smooth2.md) The `smooth2` object smooths incoming control signals, providing independent ramp-up and ramp-down times in milliseconds.
 - :material-tune: [__smooth2~__](../objects/smooth2~.md) The `smooth2~` object provides signal smoothing with independent ramp-up and ramp-down times, useful for creating portamento or glide effects between signal values.
 - :material-tune: [__smooth~__](../objects/smooth~.md) The `smooth~` object provides a signal smoothing function, transitioning input signals with linear or exponential interpolation over a specified time in milliseconds.
-- :material-tune: [__sort__](../objects/sort.md) The `sort` object arranges incoming messages, typically lists of numbers or symbols, in either ascending or descending order.
 - :material-tune: [__spectrograph~__](../objects/spectrograph~.md) The `spectrograph~` object visualizes the FFT amplitudes of an incoming audio signal, displaying frequencies from 0 Hz to Nyquist.
 - :material-tune: [__speed__](../objects/speed.md) The `speed` object facilitates gradual changes in tempo, enabling accelerando or ritardando effects.
 - :material-tune: [__spread__](../objects/spread.md) The `spread` object routes incoming lists to different outlets based on a comparison of the list's first element to a set of arguments.